OutSystems/docs-odc/src/eap/manage-platform-app-lifecycle/external-idps/intro.md

 Client ID | Identifier | A public identifier your app on the provider side.
 It's a string type value available to any registered developer on Apple Developer.
 You can access the Identifier value on the Certificates, Identifiers, and Profiles pages of your app.
 Key ID | Key ID | Key ID corresponding to your Secret (`.p8`).
 Team ID | Team ID | Identifier of your team on Apple Developer.
-Client secret | Secret (`.p8`) | A confidential code known only to your app and the authorization server.
-It's a string type value type value available to any registered developer on Apple Developer.
-You can access the Secret value during the configuration creation on Apple Developer.
+Client secret | Private key (`.p8`) | The private key generated and downloaded from Apple (refer to [Create a private key to access a service](https://developer.apple.com/help/account/manage-keys/create-a-private-key)).
+The downloaded file is in .p8 format but can be opened with a text editor - copy the entire text content and paste directly in the Client Secret field on ODC Portal.
+This private key will be used to create the required client secret.

 For further guidance, check [Configure app capabilities - About Sign in with Apple](https://developer.apple.com/help/account/configure-app-capabilities/about-sign-in-with-apple).